pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsispec/ne-ucmucsispec-_ucsi_power_direction_role.md

 ## -enum-fields

-### -field UcsiPowerDirectionRoleProvider
+### -field UcsiPowerDirectionRoleProvider:0x1

 The connector initiates swap to source, if not already operating as source.

-### -field UcsiPowerDirectionRoleConsumer
+### -field UcsiPowerDirectionRoleConsumer:0x2

 The connector initiates swap to sink, if not already operating as sink.

-### -field UcsiPowerDirectionRoleAcceptSwap
+### -field UcsiPowerDirectionRoleAcceptSwap:0x4

-The connector accepts power swap change requests from the port partner.
-If this bit is cleared, the connector rejects power swap change requests from the port partner.
+The connector accepts power direction swap requests from the port partner.
+If this bit is cleared, the connector rejects power direction swap requests from the port partner.

-### -field UcsiPowerDirectionRoleProviderAcceptSwap
+### -field UcsiPowerDirectionRoleProviderAcceptSwap:0x5

-This field combines the *UcsiPowerDirectionRoleProvider* and *UcsiPowerDirectionRoleAcceptSwap* fields.
+This field combines the *UcsiPowerDirectionRoleProvider* and *UcsiPowerDirectionRoleAcceptSwap* values.

-### -field UcsiPowerDirectionRoleConsumerAcceptSwap
+### -field UcsiPowerDirectionRoleConsumerAcceptSwap:0x6

-This field combines the *UcsiPowerDirectionRoleConsumer* and *UcsiPowerDirectionRoleAcceptSwap* fields.
+This field combines the *UcsiPowerDirectionRoleConsumer* and *UcsiPowerDirectionRoleAcceptSwap* values.

 ## -remarks